VSubhankar/CICD-GCP-Pipileine/README.md

 # CICD_GCP_Pipileine

-A CI/CD pipeline that automatically builds a container image from committed code, stores the image in Artifact Registry, updates a Kubernetes manifest in a Git repository, and deploys the application to Google Kubernetes Engine using that manifest.
+A Continous Integration and Delivery  pipeline that automatically builds a container image from committed code, stores the image in Artifact Registry, updates a Kubernetes manifest in a Git repository, and deploys the application to Google Kubernetes Engine using that manifest.

 The following documentation is modified version of a resource in certification source :- Google IT Automation with Python Professional Certificate-> Configuration Management and the Cloud -> Final Module Lab